emilwest/emilwest-web/aboutme.md

 My name is Emil Westin and I live in Uppsala Sweden, north of the capital Stockholm.

 In my free time, I like to work out.
 I think health is very important!
-I participate regularly in Uppsla Running Club (Löparklubben) and try to run 30k a week on average.
+I participate regularly in Uppsala Running Club (Löparklubben) and try to run 30k a week on average.
 Recently I've started to enjoy cooking, I find it fun to experiment with different ingredients and turn it into something delicious.

 ##  <i class="fa fa-heart" aria-hidden="true"></i> My favorite topics